renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 These tribes have developed their own gesture-based version of Protectorate Standard for above water communication, since their throats are ill-suited to vocalisations in open air.

 Mudskippers have dealt with the Commonwealth even less, with only a dozen tribes making themselves known to explorers and traders from the Commonwealth.
-Many among these tribes, however, have come to view the Emerald Plane as an almost mystical paradise—a whole continent of open freshwater bodies, with neither hostile goblin armies nor the mythical threat with which they endow the standing waters of the Ruby Plane.
+Many among these tribes, however, have come to view the Emerald Plane as an almost mystical paradise — a whole continent of open freshwater bodies, with neither hostile goblin armies nor the mythical threat with which they endow the standing waters of the Ruby Plane.
-Some tribes have begung to negotiate for transport to the Emerald Plane—even go so far as to consider joining the Commonwealth.
+Some tribes have begung to negotiate for transport to the Emerald Plane — even go so far as to consider joining the Commonwealth.
 So far, though, no easy way has presented itself to transport the freshwater-aquatic Mudskippers across the saltwater ocean that seperates the Emerald and Ruby Planes.

 <aside class="hook">